wjes/max-sandbox/docs/DIAGRAM.md

 ## Node: NL + LU
 > Non-Exact Logic + Limits Undefined

 Returns the logic that matches the most essays.
-It also returns the list of limits that were not defined, preventing the logic from falling into the exact logic scenario.
+It also returns the list of limits that were not defined, preventing the logic from falling into the exact logic or missing logic scenario.

-Depending on how many limits are created within this very node (some or all of them) we will fall into the exact logic scenario or we'll stay in this one.
+Depending on how many limits are created within this very node (some or all of them) we will fall into the exact/missing logic scenario or we'll stay in this one.

 ## Node: ML
 > Missing Logic